 It wasn't long ago when a bankruptcy would essentially shut you out of the credit world for a period of ten years.
 Fortunately, this is no longer the case.
-Providing loans to those who have experienced bad credit has become a big business, and this means you do have options.
-If you're not sure where to turn, Auto Credit Express has some tips for getting a car loan after bankruptcy.
+Providing loans to those who have experienced bad credit has become a big business, and this means you do have options

 If you're able to acquire a bankruptcy auto loan following a Chapter 13 or Chapter 7, this is not the time to start shopping for your dream car.
 Because bad credit loans come with increased interest rates, you'll need to account for that when looking for a car .
 Auto Credit Express will help you concentrate on finding a car that's reliable and with relatively low mileage, rather than the luxury features you might think you need.
 There will be plenty of time to buy the car you really want once you've reestablished your credit.

 Good news!
 When you buy a car and make on-time monthly payments, it shows that you have learned from your mistakes and are on the road to rebuilding a solid, responsible credit foundation.
 A year or two of making regular payments may be enough to qualify you for a better loan.
 If you decide to apply for an auto loan refinance at that time, you might be surprised at how much better the interest rate is.